 1. Maharashtra Times – Leading Marathi Daily

-Maharashtra Times (commonly called MaTa) is the most influential Marathi newspaper in Mumbai with strong urban readership.
+Maharashtra Times (commonly called MaTa) is the most influential Marathi newspapers in Mumbai with strong urban readership.

 Readership: 10–12 lakh daily readers across Mumbai Metropolitan Region